dspanah/Sensor-Based-Human-Activity-Recognition-LSTMsEnsemble-Pytorch/README.md

     ├── data
     │   └── processed      <- The final, canonical data sets for modeling.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained models
     │
     ├── notebooks          <- Jupyter notebooks.
     │    └── 1.0-dsp-LSTMsEnsemble.ipynb  <-- Full Pipeline in a step by step manner
-    |
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
+    │
     └── src                <- Source code for use in this project.
         ├── __init__.py    <- Makes src a Python module